How a stranger helped me get emergency surgery mid-Camino. By: Chloe Rose Stuart-Ulin

 As the circulation returned to my toes so did the pain, and I knew then that I would never be able to put those shoes on again.
 I told my three traveling companions to continue on without me.
 It was time to stop walking.

 The woman running the organic snack shop, (I would later learn her name: Edwidge) came outside to study my feet.
-She’d only been running the store for a little while, but had already seen her fair share of pilgrims.
+She’d only been running the store for a little while but had already seen her fair share of pilgrims.
 Edwidge bent down over my feet, adjusting her thick glasses, but otherwise keeping her hands clear.
-A minute later she was on the phone with a neighbour, asking them to look after her store while she drove me to the hospital.
+A minute later she was on the phone with a neighbor, asking them to look after her store while she drove me to the hospital.

-Luckily for me the next stop along the Camino was Aire-sur-l’Adour, a city big enough to have a hospital with operating rooms and 24/7 staff.
+Luckily for me, the next stop along the Camino was Aire-sur-l’Adour, a city big enough to have a hospital with operating rooms and 24/7 staff.
 My high-school French was good enough to make polite conversation with Edwidge; I knew how to say blisters (cloques) and pain (douleur), but that was about the extent of my medical vocabulary and it was clear I would need help speaking with doctors.
 Edwidge offered to stay with me and translate.

 In the emergency triage area, a bored receptionist took down my name and handed over the necessary paperwork, which we filled out in the deserted waiting area.
 A half hour later I was led further inside for an x-ray of my toes, and a specialist was called in to have a closer look.
-He made eye-contact during our introductory hand-shake, but spent the rest of the exam addressing the nurse and poking my toes.
+He made eye-contact during our introductory hand-shake but spent the rest of the exam addressing the nurse and poking my toes.

 «On a peut-être besoin d’enlever les deux gros orteils,» he mumbled to the nurse, as though hoping I wouldn’t hear, «si l’infection est dans l’os.»